-The four features available in this section are free, so enabling them does not increase the Droplet's monthly cost:
+The three features available in this section are free, so enabling them does not increase the Droplet's monthly cost:

 VPC Network enables an additional networking interface that can only be accessed by other Droplets within the same datacenter.
 This keeps traffic between Droplets and other applicable resources from being routed outside the datacenter over the public internet.

 IPv6 enables IPv6 access for your Droplet.